- Itemized Deductions

 Check with the organization to which you made the donation.
 The organization should be able to provide you with verification of its charitable status.

-Churches, mosques, synagogues, temples, etc.
+Churches, mosques, synagogues, temples, and other religious organizations.

 Fraternal orders, if the gifts will be used for the purposes listed under Gifts to Charity, earlier.